seanwieler/travelblog/readme.txt

 = Does this theme support any plugins? =

-Travel Blog includes support for Infinite Scroll in Jetpack.
+travelblog includes support for Infinite Scroll in Jetpack.

 == Changelog ==